skrey/yellow-extensions/features/contact/README.md

 ## How to restrict a contact page

 It's best if you restrict links, then no messages with clickable links will be sent.
 Open file `system/settings/system.ini` and change `ContactLinkRestriction: 1`.
-This blocks many unwanted contact messages.
+This blocks many unwanted messages.
 You can also configure keywords in the spam filter, luckily, many spammers send the same message multiple times.

 If you can't trust every user on your website, then enable the safe mode.
 Open file `system/settings/system.ini` and change `CoreSafeMode: 1`.
 Users are not allowed to configure an email, all contact messages go to the webmaster.